AmirhoseinAmin/NFT/README.md

 ## About project

-This project is a simple implementation of a Non-Fungible Token (NFT) using the Solid
+This project is a simple implementation of a Non-Fungible Token (NFT) using the Solid.

 ## Technologies Used